Rajabharathreddy/Gitintro/docs/readme.txt

 hi this is intro to git
+Adding new lines from linux